-Price to Public Underwriting Discounts and Commissions(1) Proceeds to Company(2) Proceeds to Selling Stockholders Per Share \$14.00 \$0.98 \$13.02 \$13.02 Total(3) \$58,800,000 \$4,116,000 \$48,174,000 \$6,510,000
+Price to Public Underwriting Discounts and Commissions(1) Proceeds to Company(2) Proceeds to Selling Stockholders

+Per Share \$ \$ \$ \$

+Total(3) \$ \$ \$ \$

-(1) The Company and the Selling Stockholders have agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
+- (1) The Company and the Selling Stockholders have agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
+See "Underwriting." - (2) Before deducting expenses of the Offering payable by the Company of approximately \$5.5 million. - (3) The Company has granted to the Underwriters a 30-day option to purchase up to an aggregate of 630,000 additional shares of Common Stock on the same terms and conditions set forth above solely to cover over-allotments, if any.
+If such option is exercised in full, the total Price to Public, Underwriting Discounts and Commissions and Proceeds to Company will be \$, \$, and \$, respectively.
 See "Underwriting."

-- (2) Before deducting expenses of the Offering payable by the Company of approximately \$5.5 million. - (3) The Company has granted to the Underwriters a 30-day option to purchase up to an aggregate of 630,000 additional shares of Common Stock on the same terms and conditions set forth above solely to cover over-allotments, if any.
-If such option is exercised in full, the total Price to Public, Underwriting Discounts and Commissions and Proceeds to Company will be \$67,620,000, \$4,733,400, and \$56,376,600, respectively.
-See "Underwriting."

-The shares of Common Stock offered by this Prospectus are offered severally by the Underwriters subject to prior sale, to withdrawal, cancellation or modification of the offer without notice, to delivery to and acceptance by the Underwriters and to certain further conditions.
-It is expected that delivery of the certificates for the shares will be made at the offices of Lehman Brothers Inc., New York, on or about April 30, 1999.
+by the Underwriters subject to prior sale, to withdrawal, cancellation or modification of the offer without notice, to delivery to and acceptance by the Underwriters and to certain further conditions.
+It is expected that delivery of the certificates for the shares will be made at the offices of Lehman Brothers Inc., New York, on or about , 1999.